 Where do you start?
 What exactly is the scope of the effort?
 These are only a few of the numerous questions when considering a Competency Management System (CMS).
 Investment in resources and budget to create training programs, write procedures and conduct training over recent years, often creates a reluctance and perception that competency management is redundant or just too difficult to implement.
-While training and procedures are
+While training and procedures are essential to support a CMS, they have a very different goal and function from each other and from competency management.
+Fortunately, there is a practical and scalable approach to building and implementing a CMS.

-"The wider chemical industry now has in place or is working toward embedding Competency Management Systems within their organisations to ensure that the right people have the right skills to manage and maintain major hazard controls on site."
+"The wider chemical industry

+now has in place or is working

+toward embedding Competency

+Management Systems within their

+organisations to ensure that the right

+people have the right skills to manage

+and maintain major hazard controls

+on site."